-Any corporation tax for small companies with a 31 March 2018 year end is due to be paid on 1 January 2019 in order to avoid Late Payment Interest, which is currently charged at 3%.
+Any corporation tax for small companies with a 31 March 2019 year end is due to be paid by Wednesday 1 January 2020 in order to avoid Late Payment Interest, which is currently charged at 2.75%.
 Our clients will be e-mailed a payment advice giving customised electronic payment details.
 This advice is pale blue in colour like the previous version of the corporation tax form CT600.
 Our standard colour for anything to do with companies or corporation tax is blue, which is also the overall colour of the Companies House website.
 Where it is relevant, we use royal blue for company secretarial matters, and a lighter shade of blue for corporation tax.

 New small private companies in their first year of existence have a deadline for submitting the accounts which is usually slightly shorter than this unless they have changed their year end, in which case it may be considerably shorter.
 They can look on the Companies House website to determine their deadline, but their accountant should look out for this anyway and warn them.